justinca/w0abe-blog/content/blog/getting-started/get-on-the-air/index.md

 This following is focused on helping you get your license.
 It isn't a step-by-step guide.
 But I did try to stuff as much useful info in here as possible for anyone that is starting at step one.

+>“Perfection is the enemy of progress.” — Winston Churchill
 ## The Test(s)
 The current available license levels are Technician, General, & Extra.
 With each level you are granted more access to the amateur radio bands.
 How far you choose to go will largely depend on your goals.
 I would suggest getting your General at a minimum.
 This will get you access to the more popular digital portions of the bands.
 If your goal is to just use an Handy Talkie and a repeater then Technician is all you really need.